 It’s important that you choose a degree that is oriented towards your career goals.
 Keep reading for our breakdown of IT vs computer science to help you make the right choice.

 IT vs Computer Science: What is the Difference?

 To determine which degree is right for you, you must first understand the fundamental differences between the degrees.

-While both degrees are pretty much guaranteed to land you a good job, the type of work you will be doing with the degree differs.
+While both degrees are pretty much guaranteed to land you a good job in tech, the type of work you will be doing with the degree differs.
 Each of the degrees is better suited to certain individuals.